When to plant Beets in Glades County, FL

 Glades County, Florida is in USDA Hardiness Zone 10a.
 The average last spring frost is February 1 and first fall frost is December 19.

-Glades County County sits in USDA Zone 10a.
+Glades County sits in USDA Zone 10a.
 Beets grows reliably in zones 2a through 11b, so it's a good fit here.

-Can Beets grow in Glades County County's climate?
+Can Beets grow in Glades County's climate?

 Your Glades County Garden Planner — Free